DevanshuDubey/PomodoroTimer/README.md

 (https://github.com/user-attachments/assets/18da455e-3a22-4b42-b8d3-dd6ccc64ca08)

 ## How to use
-1. Download and Open
-First, clone the project from GitHub: git clone https://github.com/DevanshuDubey/PomodoroTimer/tree/master
+1.First, clone the project from GitHub: git clone https://github.com/DevanshuDubey/PomodoroTimer/tree/master

 Open the project in Android Studio.